rachelHey/versus-virus-hack-length-of-stay-prediction/readme.md

 ## BlueBeds Platform

-Out proposed solution is the BlueBeds Platform for which the code for a prototype can be found [here](https://github.com/gpietro/hackathon-versusvirus-backend) and [here](https://github.com/gpietro/hackathon-versusvirus-client).
+Ou proposed solution is the BlueBeds Platform for which the code for which a [Demo-version](https://versus-virus.herokuapp.com/) is available (also check-out the [github-repo](https://github.com/gpietro/hackathon-versusvirus-client)).
 The platform is the end-product, which collects data on the hospital-level and patient-level, and gives real-time predictions on the length-od-stay of the patient in that same bed.
 This will help with hospital-management.
 A description on how the data could be collected on the platform and how this data can be used in rather easy and straightforward prediction models can be found [here](https://rachelhey.github.io/versus-virus-hack-length-of-stay-prediction/).

+# Prediction models

+- A first very basic prediction model build with `R`, can be found at the end of [this document](https://rachelhey.github.io/versus-virus-hack-length-of-stay-prediction/).

+- An alternative model build in `Python` can be found [here](https://github.com/rachelHey/versus-virus-hack-length-of-stay-prediction/blob/master/python-version/Bed_Forecasting_Model_Training.ipynb).

 ## Data generation setup